epinio/epinio/docs/user/tutorials/install_epinio_on_eks.md

 epinio install-ingress
 ```

-The output of the command will print the `loadbalancer-ip`, but with EKS it will print a FQDN resolving to two IPs.
+The output of the command will print the `loadbalancer-ip`, but with EKS it will print a loadbalanced FQDN, possibly resolving to multiple IPs.
+Therefore we recommend to create a wildcard domain using CNAME records.

 #### Example wildcard DOMAIN with AWS "route53" service